Smithsonian Employee Union Raises Concerns About Safety During Reopenings

 WUSA9 first reported in April 2020 that contractors were working at the Museum of American History, which prompted employees’ concerns for increased risk of exposure.

 As of this March 1, there had been 242 COVID-19 cases among Smithsonian staff, of which 97 were teleworkers.
-At least 145 of the staff infected were bargaining unit employees, Hendrick was informed by the Smithsonian (a Smithsonian spokesperson told Government Executive the agency would not disclose the numbers).
+At least 145 of the staff infected were bargaining unit employees, Hendrick was informed by the Smithsonian (a Smithsonian spokesperson told Government Executive the Smithsonian would not disclose the numbers).

 Union members are “concerned with what's going to happen to them once the public comes in because of the lack of Smithsonian following the COVID recommendations, providing adequate supplies and ensuring that the employees are safe,” said Hendrick.
 “They’re scared not only for their health” but also their families’ well-being.